Bobbo117/MQ135-Air-Quality-Sensor/README.md

    b.
 Replace the #define RLOAD value with the measured resistance in kOhms of your MQ135 board pin A0 to GND, as described in the Concept of Operation section above.

    c.
 Plug in the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.

    The value for RZERO will be displayed on the report platforms (computer, OLED, HA, ThingSpeak as connected).

    Average the most recent numbers after a couple hours and then replace the number in the software statement '#define RZERO xx.xx' with the new value.

+   The OLED display will show the R0 value and the rolling average of the last 7 values.

-2. To use the sensor to monitor air quality ececute the following:
+3. To use the sensor to monitor air quality ececute the following:

    a.
 Deactivate the #define CALIBRATE statement by replacing the preceding '//'.

    b.
 Replace the '#define RZERO xx.xxx' with the new value.

+   c.
+The OLED display will show the latest ppm measurement as well as the average of the last 7 measurements.

 NOTES